14 Top-Rated Attractions & Things to Do in Bellevue, WA

 We may earn a commission from affiliate links ()

-Just east of Seattle across the waters of the massive Lake Washington, Bellevue is the third-largest city in Washington.
-Despite not always being the first city associated with King County, it continues to be a staple of Pacific Northwest culture.
-Whether you are looking for first-rate shopping and dining experiences or a children's museum that will appeal to the whole family, Bellevue offers plenty of things to do.
+Bellevue is immediately east of Seattle in Western Washington, across the waters of the massive Lake Washington.
+While it offers a slower and less-crowded pace than Seattle, it's still one of the most populous cities in the state.
+And despite not always being the first city associated with King County, it continues to be a staple of Pacific Northwest culture.

 Discover more great places to visit with our list of the top attractions and things to do in Bellevue.